WeGamers/sns_en/IOS API接口/API接口.rst

 The game calls this interface where it needs to display the notification pop-up.
 It detects that there is a new notification message.
 The pop-up window displays the notification message to join the incoming window level.
 Click the pop-up window to enter the corresponding notification message.

-- 3.2.4Open the game embedded community interface
+- Open the game embedded community interface

 .. code-block:: c